AlexHuggler/Elon-Musk-Twitter-Usage-Analysis/README.md

 ### Technologies and Packages Used

 * Python and Jupyter Notebook
-* Numpy, Pandas, Huggingface, NLTK, Scipy, Pytorch
+* Numpy, Pandas, Transformers/Huggingface, NLTK, Scipy, Pytorch
 * Matplotlib, Seaborn, plotly, and more